p-chaudhary/EduRater/README.md

 EduRater offers a range of features to enhance your institute review experience.
 Follow these steps to maximize your engagement with the platform:

-- **Sign Up / Log In**: New users can easily create an EduRater account, while existing users can swiftly log in to their accounts.

-- **Sign Up / Log In**: New users can easily create an EduRater account, while existing users can swiftly log in to their accounts.
+1. **Sign Up / Log In**: New users can easily create an EduRater account, while existing users can swiftly log in to their accounts.

-- **Create Reviews**: If you've had experience with an educational institute, contribute your review to help others.
-Provide details about your experience, ratings, and any tips you may have.

-- **Search and Filter**: Utilize search and filtering options to find reviews and information specific to the institutes you're interested in.

-- **Institute Details**: Access comprehensive information about institutes, including courses offered, admission requirements, contact details, and more.

-- **Interactive Discussions**: Engage in meaningful discussions with other users through comments and replies on review pages.

-- **User Profiles**: Create and customize your user profile to showcase your reviewed institutes, engagement history, and contributions.
+2. **Create a Listing**: If you have already know about some institute, you can create a new listing.
+Provide detailed information about the institute, including location, and fee per year.
+Upload images of the institute.

+3. **Browse Listing**: To explore institutes, browse the existing listings.

+4. **View Listings on Map**: Utilize the integrated Mapbox map to view the locations of listing institute.
+This feature helps you to know proper location of the institute.

+5. **Provide Reviews**: After you've visited the location, take a moment to provide a review and rating.
+Your feedback will help other users to make decisions.

+6. **Manage Your Listings**: As a user or owner, you can manage your listings by editing or deleting them as needed.
+Keep your listings up to date to ensure accurate information for others.

-- **Data Security**: EduRater places a high emphasis on data security and privacy, ensuring your information is protected.
+7. **Data Security**: EduRater places a high emphasis on data security and privacy, ensuring your information is protected.

 ## Requirements